 AREA OF CONTRIBUTION: The portion(s) of Basin or Sub-basin where a discharge or discharges will co-mingle with the receiving water and where the presence of such discharge(s) could be detected.

 ASSIMILATIVE CAPACITY: The capacity of a high-quality receiving water to absorb discharges of chemical constituents and still meet applicable water quality objectives that are protective of beneficial uses.
 State Water Board Resolution 68-16, the Statement of Policy with Respect to Maintaining High Quality of Waters in California (State Antidegradation Policy) requires a consideration, to the extent feasible, of the degree to which a discharge will affect the available assimilative capacity of a high-quality water relative to baseline water quality when the Central Valley Water Board is authorizing degradation.
-For the purposes of the Nitrate Control Program, available assimilative capacity may be calculated based on the average groundwater concentration of nitrate in the receiving water.
+For the purposes of the Nitrate Control Program’s Path A permitting approach, available assimilative capacity may be calculated based on the average groundwater concentration of nitrate in the receiving water.

 AVERAGE GROUNDWATER CONCENTRATION: The mean, volume-weighted concentration of a chemical constituent computed using the reasonably available, representative and reliable well data collected in a given Basin or Sub-basin during the most recent 10-year sampling period.
 The Central Valley Water Board may authorize longer or shorter averaging periods where necessary and appropriate.
 Statistical tools and transformations or other QA/QC data may be used to identify and disqualify outliers, to normalize data, or to spatially and temporally de-cluster well data to reduce the potential for sampling bias when estimating a mean concentration.

-GROUNDWATER BASIN: A groundwater basin is an alluvial aquifer comprised of soils and sediments that are sufficiently porous and permeable to store, transmit and yield significant or economic quantifies of water to wells or springs.
+GROUNDWATER BASIN: A groundwater basin is an alluvial aquifer, or stacked series of aquifers, comprised of soils and sediments that are sufficiently porous and permeable to store, transmit and yield significant or economic quantifies of water to wells or springs.
 Groundwater basins have a definable bottom and well-defined lateral boundaries that are usually characterized by impermeable formations of rock or clay or by subsurface gradients that physically constrain subsurface flows to a limited direction.
 The California DWR (2006) has identified 126 groundwater basins or sub-basins in the Central Valley Region.

 BEST EFFORTS: The applicable standard that must be met by a permittee when the Central Valley Water Board is authorizing waste discharges that may impact waters that are not considered “high quality waters.”
 The Best Efforts approach involves making a showing that the constituent is in need of control and establishing limitations which the permittee can be expected to achieve using reasonable control methods.
 Factors that should be considered include: the water supply available to the permittee; the past effluent quality of the permittee; the effluent quality achieved by other similarly situated permittees; the good-faith efforts of the permittee to limit the discharge of the constituent; and the measures necessary to achieve compliance